chuangcaleb/obsidian-caleb-public/The Greatest Showman Series/Never Enough – Analysis.md

 But truth is, it felt… empty.
 Literally.
 Just me in my singleplayer world.

-It was then that I woke up: the minigame I had worked on for years... was designed for two people.
+It was then that I woke up: the minigame I had worked on for years… was designed for two people.
 It was always going to be for two people.

 I called a friend to come to playtest, and though I found out how many bugs and flaws my singleplayer dream ended up having… it was the best feeling to share your dreams with people, especially close friends.